auth1ery/Byte/README.md

 USE THE NEOCITIES VERSION FOR THE LATEST VERSION OF BYTE: https://bytedev.neocities.org/

 # DISCLAIMER 2 (lmao)
 THIS PROGRAMMING LANGUAGE AS OF NOW IS BUGGY AND UNSTABLE.
 IT IS NOT DESIGNED FOR BIG BYTE PROJECTS.
 THE INTERPRETER ISN'T PERFECT, AND ERRORS MAY APPEAR UNEXPECTEDLY.
+BEWARE OF BUGS, CHECK https://bytedev.neocities.org/bugs

 # how to use
 this is just the repository for the project, but you can follow these steps here to get byte into your site. (ooh that rhymed)